espressomd/espresso/doc/sphinx/setup.rst

 thermostats, although for some thermostats like the Langevin thermostat, particles can be assigned individual temperatures.

-Since does not enforce a particular unit system, it cannot know about the current value of the Boltzmann constant.
+Since |es| does not enforce a particular unit system, it cannot know about the current value of the Boltzmann constant.
 Therefore, when specifying the temperature of a thermostat, you actually do not define the temperature, but the value of the thermal energy :math:`k_B T` in the current unit system (see the discussion on units, Section [sec:units]).

-Variant returns the thermostat parameters.
-A Tcl list is given containing all the parameters needed to set the specific thermostat.
-(exactly the same as the input command line, without the preceding ``thermostat``).

-Variant turns off all thermostats and sets all thermostat variables to zero.
-Setting temperature to zero also affects the way in which electrostatics are handled (see also
-Section [sec:inter-electrostatics]).

-Variant sets up one of the thermostats described below.

-Note that their are three different types of noise which can be used in .
-The one used typically in simulations is flat noise with the correct variance and it is the default used in , though it can be explicitly specified using the feature .
+Note that there are three different types of noise which can be used in
+|es|.
+The one used typically in simulations is flat noise with the correct
+variance and it is the default used in |es|, though it can be explicitly specified using the feature ``FLATNOISE``.
 You can also employ Gaussian noise which is, in some sense, more realistic.
-Notably Gaussian noise (activated using the feature ) does a superior job of reproducing higher order moments of the Maxwell-Boltzmann distribution.
+Notably Gaussian noise (activated using the feature ``GAUSSRANDOM``) does a superior job of reproducing higher order moments of the Maxwell-Boltzmann distribution.
 For typical generic coarse-grained polymers using FENE bonds the Gaussian noise tends to break the FENE bonds.
-We thus offer a third type of noise, activate using the feature , which produces Gaussian random numbers but takes anything which is two standard deviations (:math:`2\sigma`) below or above zero and set it to :math:`-2\sigma` or :math:`2\sigma` respectively.
+We thus offer a third type of noise, activate using the feature ``GAUSSRANDOMCUT``, which produces Gaussian random numbers but takes anything which is two standard deviations (:math:`2\sigma`) below or above zero and set it to :math:`-2\sigma` or :math:`2\sigma` respectively.
 In all three cases the distribution is made such that the